tinmaunghtay/devops_assignment/README.md

 1. templates/front-end/web-app-frontend-s3.yaml will create a S3 bucket, a bucketpolicy and Cloudfront distirbution.
 2. templates/backend/web-app-backend-vpc.yaml will create vpc, route tables, public subnet (No Instance / Empty), private subnet (backend server instance).
 3. tempaltes/backend/web-app-backend-sg.yaml will create security group, EC2 instance.
 For design to be used togehter with frond-end, I consider using Route 53 to point to Elastic IP so that frond-end codes can fetch data from backend server through Route 53 (via browser).
 For simplicity, I dont include Route 53 implementaiton.
-4. A policy , back-end/policy.json, to create a IAM role so that DevOps person can assume to create both frond-end and backend stacks.
+4. A policy , back-end/policy.json, is to create a IAM role so that DevOps person can assume to create both frond-end and backend stacks.
 Stacks can be created using via AWS Cloudformation UI or aws cli command as below.

 ```
 $ aws cloudformation deploy --stack-name <stack-name> --template-file <template-file>